How to get the values from a form in JavaScript

 Thanks for reading, i hope you find the article helpful.

-Please leave a comment if you find any error's, so i can update the page with the correct code.
+Please leave a comment if you find any errors, so i can update the page with the correct code.

 Buy me a coffee